 - Be willing to sacrifice your career for your family

 I now understand what my mother was going thru when she killed herself.
-I think she was depressed but I did not know the meaning of depression in those days.
+I think she was very depressed at the time but I did not know the meaning of depression in those days.
 I wish that I know a lot more about mental illness or depression then maybe I could have saved her but there are things we only learn after something happens.
-I only understood the meaning of depression when I experienced it myself but because of what happen to my mother, I was determined to live and find ways to get out of depression.
+I only understood the meaning of depression when I experienced it myself but because of what happened to my mother, I was determined to live and find ways to get out of depression.
 Also if I hear anyone saying they are depressed, they should be listened to.
 If we can't help them, maybe we can find others who can help them.
 A lot of people suffer with depression due to different reasons but they are not getting enough help they need.
 I think mental illness is a disease that should not be ignored because people who can not cope with it often end up killing themselves.

 How to deal with sudden death poll